Betty20000/string_analyzer_project/README.md

 ALLOWED_HOSTS=127.0.0.1,localhost

-When deployed on Railway, these variables will be automatically injected:
+When deployed on Leapcell, these variables will be automatically injected:

 `DATABASE_URL`
 `DEBUG=False`